Getting a Mortgage If You’re a Teacher

 You might also be eligible if you or your partner (for a joint mortgage) is a trainee teacher, a retired teacher, part-time, agency-based or, in some cases, even unqualified but working in this profession and/or receiving special bursaries.

-Always remember, every lender will still look at your affordability situation as a whole and your other eligibility factors, as well as what you do for a living.
+Always remember that every lender will still consider your affordability situation as a whole, your other eligibility factors, and what you do for a living.

 We're so confident in our service, we guarantee it.